baree-tech/Emotion-Detection-From-Facial-Images-CNN/README.md

 ## Overview
 This project builds a CNN model for emotion recognition from grayscale facial images.
 The model achieves up to *72.23% accuracy* and is built entirely in TensorFlow/Keras using the FER-2013 dataset.

+**Note:** All outputs- sample images,training accuracy/loss graphs, confusion matrix, classification report, and sample predictions are already included in the notebook itself.
+No need to run the entire code again unless you wish to retrain the model again.

 ## Dataset
 - Dataset: FER-2013 (Facial Expression Recognition)
 - Grayscale images: 48x48 px